aiidalab/aiidalab-qe-hp/docs/source/index.rst

-Welcome to AiiDA Bader's documentation!
+Welcome to AiiDAlab QE HP's documentation!
 ===========================================

-AiiDA plugin for `Bader <https://theory.cm.utexas.edu/henkelman/code/bader/>`_ charge analysis.
+A plugin for running hp calculations inside the AiiDAlab Quantum ESPRESSO App.

 .. toctree::